diogok/make-it-render/README.md

 ## What is this

 - Glue code and abstraction between X11, Windows and MacOS(soon?) window and input handling
-- Support window management, input events and renderring
+- Support window management, input events and rendering
 - It only uses C when linking to win32 required libraries
 - Produces small binaries, relatively fast
-- Render text to pixels
+- Render text
 - No dependencies

 ## What this is not